-The overall NHS website content policy (PDF, 321kb) covers all content, both data-driven – directories and comparative data – and editorial.
-The latter includes written articles, video and audio resources, interactive tools, infographics and images.
+The overall NHS website content policy covers all content, both data-driven – directories and comparative data – and editorial.
+The latter includes written content, video and audio resources, interactive tools and images.

-In all instances, we strive to ensure that data is accurate and clearly presented and that editorial content is evidence-based – in other words, that it is founded on the best scientific knowledge currently available.
+In all instances, we strive to ensure that data is accurate and clearly presented and that editorial content meets users' needs, is clinically safe and evidence-based – in other words, that it is founded on the best scientific knowledge and research currently available.

-All clinical content on the NHS website is checked and approved by an appropriately qualified and experienced clinician.
-Where necessary, when creating this content, we consult practising doctors and other clinicians with direct and current experience of the relevant topic
+All clinical content on the NHS website is checked and approved by an appropriately qualified and experienced member of our internal clinical team.
+For specialist content, we may consult practising doctors or other external subject matter experts.

 The following sections set out our editorial principles, standards and processes.

 Content on the NHS website will be accurate, balanced and transparent.
 Information given will be based on the best available scientific evidence and data sources.
 Where content contains conjecture or opinion, this will be clearly indicated.